Bruce Poon Tip: G Adventures

 In 1990, Bruce Poon Tip cofounded G.A.P Adventures (later renamed G Adventures) with Anita Voth whom he met while working at Australian tour operator, Worldwide Adventures.
 Poon Tip recognized that there was a gap in the tourism industry for those seeking grassroots travel experiences, such as an alternative to resorts and cruise ships.
 His belief was that if travel was done correctly it could connect global cultures and lead to greater global wealth distribution.
 Unable to secure a loan from a financial institution to start the business, Poon Tip maxed out two credit cards to provide seed money to fund the first trips for the company.

 One of the first trips that G Adventures offered was a local home stay with an Amazonian tribesman named Delfin and his family in the Amazon jungle in Ecuador.
-This partnership of embracing local cultures and travellers directly benefitting local communities was a cornerstone for Poon Tip's vision of travel.
+This partnership of embracing local cultures and travelers directly benefitting local communities was a cornerstone for Poon Tip's vision of travel.
 To this day, the trip remains a part of G Adventures offerings.

 Over the next two decades, Poon Tip led G Adventures to 40% sales growth each year, including during the global recession of 2008, when Poon Tip turned down an offer of $100 million to sell G Adventures.
 It was at this time that Poon Tip realized the potential for G Adventures to grow beyond being a company that simply offered trips, but one that had a primary emphasis on organizational culture with a set of core values and a business model rooted in freedom and happiness that transcended the travel industry and was easily relatable to customers and employees alike.